adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Yet such a grace and majesty are yours
 | There be still some, whose glad heart suffereth
 | All hate can bring from her misgotten stores,
-| Telling themselves, so England’s self draw breath.
+| Telling themselves, so England’s self draw breath,
 | That’s all the happiness on this side death.

 <span epub:type="pagebreak" id="page66" title="66"/>